fiskaltrust/rollout-doc/getting-started/operator-onboarding/invitation-process.md

     * Last name
     * Contact E-mail address
 5. The commercial identification is no mandatory field for the invitation.
-But for the correct management of the cash register systems, these data (AccountIdVat, ~IdGln, ~UStIdNr) and their validation are essential.
+But for the correct management of the cash register systems, these data (AccountIdVat, ~IdGln, ~UStIdNr) and their validation are **essential**.
 6. Save your values with `Save`
 7. Choose `Assign all PosOperators`
-8. If the invitation does not reach the PosOperator, please read the chapter [_Managing the invitations_](#managing-the-invitations)
+8. If the invitation should not reach the PosOperator or get lost, please read the chapter [_Managing the invitations_](#managing-the-invitations)

 ### Preview of the E-mail invitation